-Mr. Liang's compensation as CFO for the financial year ended December 31, 2017, was determined by the Corporate Governance & Compensation Committee and the Board, in consultation with Mr. Andres Sacristan.
+Mr. Liang's compensation as CFO for the financial year ended December 31, 2019, was determined by the Corporate Governance & Compensation Committee and the Board, in consultation with Mr. Andres Sacristan.
 In establishing Mr. Liang's compensation, the Corporate Governance & Compensation Committee aimed to achieve a balance between fixed and variable compensation, including short-term incentives.
-To that end, the Corporate Governance & Compensation experts and market data to evaluate the competitiveness of compensation.
-Benchmarking is performed against comparator groups within SNC-Lavalin as the CFO position is filled by an SNC-Lavalin nominee approved by the Board.
+To that end, the Corporate Governance & Compensation Committee relies on information provided by compensation experts and market data to evaluate the competitiveness of compensation.

-Mr. Liang's base salary for 2017 was established taking into account his prior compensation package as Interim Chief Financial Officer & Corporate Secretary and as Managing Director, Finance and Treasurer, for the Company, his role and duties as CFO, and his specific skill, knowledge, abilities and overall performance.
-Mr. Liang was eligible for an annual bonus of up to 35% of his base salary earned in 2017.
-Mr. Liang's annual bonus for 2017 was paid entirely in cash and was awarded based on the level of achievement of the objectives (with related weightings) as set out below:
+Mr. Liang's base salary for 2019 was established taking into account his prior compensation package in his previous roles for the Company, his role and duties as CFO, and his specific skill, knowledge, abilities and overall performance.
+Mr. Liang was eligible for an annual bonus of up to 35% of his base salary earned in 2019.
+Mr. Liang's annual bonus for 2019 was paid entirely in cash and was awarded based on the level of achievement of the objectives (with related weightings) as set out below:

-- Meeting personal performance expectations (25%) - Achieving business and operational requirements and improvements (20%) - Achieving internal budget goals (25%) - Achieving financial targets for 2017 (30%)
+- Meeting personal performance expectations (20%) - Achieving business and operational requirements and improvements (47%) - Achieving internal budget goals (15%) - Achieving financial targets for 2019 (18%)

-In 2017, Mr. Liang was also awarded a one-time retention bonus.
-Mr. Liang's bonus programs are designed to reward annual performance based on the achievement of individual and business short-term goals.
+Mr. Liang's bonus program is designed to reward annual performance based on the achievement of individual and business short-term goals.
 The Company may also award bonuses relating to the achievement of specific projects or objectives from time to time.